 Garlic Mustard Removal Season in Acton's Conservation Areas

-Spring 2014: We need your help - please sign up for picking sessions listed to the right.
+Spring 2015: We need your help - please sign up for picking on the form to the right.

 Goal: To minimize the impact of invasive plants on the wild areas of Acton, Massachusetts

 If you are a conservation land abutter, please fill out this simple form to give us some permission to clear garlic mustard from your property